-It’s slim, lightweight and it floats, plus it’s designed with little hands in mind.
-Mimicking a stingray, its shape has smooth edges and arches, all for baby’s grip, making it good for play too.
+It’s slim, lightweight, and it floats.
+Plus, it’s designed with little hands in mind.
+It mimicks a stingray and has smooth edges and arches, making it easy to grip and good for play.

 The compact design makes it ideal if you want to take it on vacation.
-It slots easily into an overnight bag, if you get to catch a break with offered childcare.
-(If you are reading this, thanks Mom!)
+Drop it into an overnight bag if you get to catch a break with offered childcare.
+(Thanks, Mom!)

-Speaking of which, if you choose to use it for overnight stays, it doubles up as a room thermometer.
+And if you choose to use it for overnight stays, it doubles as a room thermometer.

 This thermometer has a long battery life and automatic shut-off after 30 minutes.
-It has a flashing temperature alarm too, but remains energy efficient.
-Saving the world one tub at a time, Wonder Mommy!
+It has a flashing temperature alarm but remains energy efficient, so you can help save the world one tub at a time, Wonder Mommy!

 - Easy to grip and play.